Law Student Writing Competition 2016

 Deadline: January 13, 2017

 Submissions must be original works of publishable quality written by a student currently enrolled full- or part-time in a law school in the United States.
-All submissions must comply with the Harvard Law Review Association’s Bluebook Uniform System of Citation (19th ed.).
-There is no page limit for entries, although, as an informal guide, a word count of between 8,000 to 14,000 words is suggested.
+All submissions must comply with the Harvard Law Review Association’s Bluebook Uniform System of Citation (20th ed.).
+There is no page limit for entries, although a word count of 3,000 to 5,000 words is suggested.

 Deadline/Method of Submission